ajwills72/rmhealth-found/docs/teacher_notes.md

 LECTURE: [Statistical inference](statistical_inference.pptx) (2 hours) - Basics of probability.
 Multiplicative law.
 Type 1 and Type 2 errors.
 Cumulative probability.
 Sign test.
 Mann-Whitney test.
 One- and two-tailed tests.
 Correlation. **AW**.

 WORKSHOP: [Ethics and materials](ethics_materials.html) (2 hours): Get the students to commit to a specific project, and to 1) complete an ethics form, 2) begin the process of developing the materials. **TA**

+TUTORIAL: [Understanding personality](understand_personality.html) (1 hour): Fill in some personality questionnaires and assess their validity and design.

 ## 5th week